Russian Cup (football)

 The Russian Cup (Кубок России) is a football competition held annually by the Football Union of Russia for professional and some amateur (only after a special permission and licensing by Russian Football Union) football clubs.

 The winner of the competition ordinarily got a spot in the UEFA Europa League first qualifying round.
 However, all Russian clubs, as well as the national team, have been barred from European competition due to Russia's invasion of Ukraine.

 Participants

 All clubs from the Russian Premier League, First Division and Second Division as well as amateur clubs compete for the Russian Cup.

 Competition system

-The competition is held under knockout format.
-Second Division teams start from 1/512, 1/256, or 1/128 final stage, depending on the number of teams in the corresponding Second Division zone.
-First Division teams enter the tournament at 1/32 final stage, and Premier League teams at 1/16 final stage.
-All ties are one-legged.
-The final tie is played as a single match; traditionally, it had been held in Moscow, but since 2009 has moved around the country.
-First round matches are usually played in April, with the final being played the following year in May, so each Russian Cup competition lasts for more than a year.
+The competition had historically been held under knockout format.
+Second Division teams started from 1/512, 1/256, or 1/128 final stage, depending on the number of teams in the corresponding Second Division zone.
+First Division teams entered the tournament at 1/32 final stage, and Premier League teams at the 1/16 final stage.
+All ties were one-legged.

+In 2020–21 and 2021–22, an "Elite group round" was added after the 1/64 final stage where all Premier League teams except those competing in UEFA competitions entered, which replaced the 1/32 and 1/16 final stages.
+Premier League teams competing in UEFA competitions were slotted into the Round of 16.
+All ties remained one-legged, with the Elite group round being single round robin.

+Due to the Russian invasion of Ukraine barring Russian sides from competing in Europe, the cup was reformatted again from 2022–23.
+Premier League clubs would be placed in their own path (known as the "RPL path") beginning with a double round robin group stage, while First Division, Second Division and amateur clubs (including teams from media football) would be separated into the "Regions path" maintaining a traditional knockout format.
+The two paths act as a double elimination bracket in the knockout stage (after the RPL group stage and Regions round 6), with the RPL path having two-legged ties and the Regions path having one-legged ties.

+The final tie is played as a single match; it is held in Moscow, but from 2009 to 2021 it moved around the country.
+First round matches are usually played in August, with the final being played the following year in June, so each Russian Cup competition lasts for just under a year.